mingrammer/dynamodb-toolkit/README.md

 <br><br><br>

-dynamotk is a command line tool for aws dynamodb that provides some useful utilities that are not supported by dynamodb operations and official aws cli tools.
+dynamotk is a command line toolkit for aws dynamodb that provides some useful utilities that are not supported by dynamodb operations and official aws cli tools.

 ## Installation